Replication and failover architecture

 ordinal, so it keeps its server_id; only its data is discarded.

 This is always human-triggered.
 The operator never re-clones an instance over its retained PVC on its own, so errant data is preserved for diagnosis until you decide to discard it.
-Trigger it with the plugin or the annotation:
+Trigger it with the plugin:

 kubectl cnmsql reinit <cluster> <cluster>-2